Creating resources for varying screens

 Density-independent pixel (dp) – A virtual unit of measure to allow layouts to be designed independent of density.
 This formula is used to convert dp into screen pixels:

 Orientation – The screen's orientation is considered to be landscape when it is wider than it is tall.
 In contrast, portrait orientation is when the screen is taller than it is wide.
 The orientation can change during the lifetime of an application as the user rotates the device.

 Notice that the first three of these concepts are inter-related – increasing the resolution without increasing the density will increase the screen size.
 However if both the density and resolution are increased, then the screen size can remain unchanged.
 This relationship between screen size, density, and resolution complicate screen support quickly.

 To help deal with this complexity, the Android framework prefers to use density-independent pixels (dp) for screen layouts.
 By using density independent pixels, UI elements will appear to the user to have the same physical size on screens with different densities.

 Android handles most of the work to render the layouts properly for each screen configuration.
 However, there are some actions that can be taken to help the system out.

 The use of density-independent pixels instead of actual pixels in layouts is sufficient in most cases to ensure density independence.
 Android will scale the drawables at runtime to the appropriate size.
-However, it is possible that this scaling will cause bitmaps to appear blurry.
-To avoid this, it may be necessary to supply alternate resources for the different densities.
-When designing devices for multiple resolutions and screen densities it will prove easier to start with the higher resolution or density images and then scale down.
-This will prevent any blurring or distortion that may result from the resizing.
+However, it is possible that scaling will cause bitmaps to appear blurry.
+To work around this problem, supply alternate resources for the different densities.
+When designing devices for multiple resolutions and screen densities, it will prove easier to start with the higher resolution or density images and then scale down.

 As a guideline, here are some numbers for various devices: